You need not wait till January 1 before you plan your marketing strategy and tactic to stay ahead of your business competition in the coming year.

 But don’t cut costs and give the impression that your brand is of a lower value than your competitors.
-You need to show confidence and prove that you are worth your customer’s money.
+You must show confidence and prove that you are worth your customer’s money.

 Continually measure the results of your marketing campaigns and make improvements.
 Learn from your data what’s working and what’s not.
 Improve what’s working and do away with what’s not working.

 Are you innovative and improving the quality of your product or services?
 Do you invest in the latest technology to boost production and improve the quality of your products and services?
-Are you thinking to explore new markets, forming strategic alliances, exploring recent locations?
+Are you considering exploring new markets, forming strategic alliances, and exploring recent locations?